adamspanier/CryptoConductor/docs/README.md

 - As a **Client _Misuser_**, I want to **edit my projects** so I can **change scoring**.
   - _Mitigation Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
-    2. Ensure that each project view requires a user role
+    2. Ensure that each project dashboard view requires a user role
     3. Ensure each project has a client list
-    4. User role cannot be changed by users
+    4. Ensure User role can only be changed by leader
     5. Client list can only be changed by Leader
-    6. Project view gets user role from user profile
+    6. Project dashboard gets user role from user profile
-    7. Project view checks client name
+    7. Project dahsboard checks client name
     8. If client name on project list, client can view
     9. Client cannot edit

 - As a **Client _Misuser_**, I want to **view other projects** so I can **learn about my competition**.
   - _Mitigation Criteria:_
-    1. Ensure project view interface exists
+    1. Ensure project dashboard exists
-    2. Ensure that each project view requires a user role
+    2. Ensure that each project dashboard view requires a user role
     3. Ensure each project has a client list
-    4. User role cannot be changed by users
+    4. User role can only be changed by Leaders
     5. Client list can only be changed by Leader
-    6. Project view gets user role from user profile
+    6. Project dashboard gets user role from user profile
-    7. Project view checks client name
+    7. Project dashboard checks client name
     8. If client name on project list, client can view
     9. Client cannot edit

 #### Associate Misuser Stories

-- As an **Associate _Misuser_**, I want to **view projects** so I can **find out information that I shouldn't know**.
+- As an **Associate**, I want to **view private project information** so I can **view scores of private projects**.
   - _Mitigation Criteria:_
-    1. Ensure Generic communication view exists
+  	1. Ensure project dashboard exists
+  	2. Project dashboard checks user role
-    2. For non-authenticated users display communication view
+  	2. Ensure authenticated users must login
-    3. Associate can email Leaders for more information
+  	3. Ensure unauthenticated users are considered associates
+  	3. If user role is not authenticated, only public project scores are displayed.
+  	4. Display generic communication information